dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 ### Search for products

-We are building a website for a nationwide coffee shop chain.
-The first requirement is enabling users to search for various products.
+We are building a website for a nationwide shop chain.
+The first requirement is enabling users to search for various products (in our case coffee brands).
 We will use Ruby on Rails with [searchkick](https://github.com/ankane/searchkick) library to simplify ElasticSearch integration.
 We set `callbacks: :async` option.
 If we configure [Sidekiq](https://github.com/mperham/sidekiq) it will use Redis to queue a background job to update the documents in `products` index when record in primary DB is modified.

 {% highlight ruby %}
 # app/models/